 Canadian provinces and territories will however have discretion in establishing the liberalization measures in certain service sectors such as architecture, engineering, foreign legal consulting, urban planning, tourism and business services, and will therefore not be bound by the term of CETA; However, out for concern for transparency, such non-conforming measures will be listed.

-CETA’s provisions shall aim to increase labour mobility.
+CETA's provisions shall aim to increase labor mobility.

 Barriers to international service trade will be reduced (such as investment & ownership restrictions, citizenship and residency requirements).

 CETA will also set various provisions pertaining to temporary entry, such as:

 - Reciprocal commitments regarding independent professionals and contract service suppliers on a sector and member-state basis;

 - Setting a minimum stay duration of equal duration for both Parties, the length of which would vary depending on the category of persons (eg intra-corporate transferees, short-term business visitors etc.) shall apply to both Canada and the EU.